-IE57 On the basis of this assessment, the entity identifies three performance obligations in the contract for the following goods or services:
+On the basis of this assessment, the entity identifies two performance obligations in the contract for the following goods or services:

+- (i) the equipment; and

+- (ii) installation services.

-- (a) customised installation service (that includes the software licence); - (b) software updates; and - (c) technical support. - IE58 The entity applies paragraphs 31-38 of IFRS 15 to determine whether each performance obligation is satisfied at a point in time or over time.
+- IE58D The entity applies paragraphs 31-38 of IFRS 15 to determine whether each performance obligation is satisfied at a point in time or over time.